Investment in R&D by State science and technology parks and their entities grows by 24% in 2024

 The figures reflect sustained growth in all indicators compared to the previous year, consolidating the role of these spaces as drivers of innovation and economic development.

-One of the most notable figures for 2024 is the significant increase in investment in Research and Development (R&D), which reached 2,116.89 million euros, 24% more than in 2023 and approximately 9.5% of the national total.
+One of the most notable figures for 2024 is the significant increase in investment in Research and Development (R&D), which reached 2,116.89 million euros, representing a 24% increase over 2023 and approximately 9.5% of the national total.
+It should be noted that companies located in the Basque Technology Park contributed €754 million to R&D investment.
 Likewise, the turnover of companies and entities located in the parks stood at €31.576 billion, with growth of 9.2%, demonstrating solid economic activity.

 The number of companies and entities located in the parks rose to 6,000, representing an increase of 1.6% over the previous year.
 This positive development reflects the parks’ ability to attract and retain talent and innovative projects.